geoserver/geoserver/doc/en/user/source/rest/security.rst

 .. note:: Read the :api:`API reference for /security <security.yaml>`.

-Listing the root password
+Listing the keystore password
 ---------------------------

-**Retrieve the root password for the "root" account**
+**Retrieve the keystore password for the "root" account**

 *Request*